giocaizzi/surfingcrypto/docs/_sources/contents/bodytext.md.txt

 # Quick start

-This project provides a customizable and automatic reporting tool for crypto price data.
-It is able to plot complex graphs for price information (from traditional **candlesticks&volume** to **technical analysis** indicators).
-All outputs (plots and calculations) can be sent via telegram using a TelegramBot created with @BotFather.
-It features also an integration with Coinbase to get notifications on portfolio value.
+The `surfingcrypto` package is built to follow the crypto price data and *Coinbase* portfolio data.

+In order to follow the daily close prices and portoflio gain/loss, the package features a `reporting` module that offers plotting capabilities.
+The `reporting.figures` submodule contains the definition of various kind graphs, from **candlesticks** daily prices with **technical analysis** indicators to **daily portfolio** gain/loss plots.

 ![TA Figure](../images/ta.jpeg)

 It is possible to get historical price data on any cryptocurrency listed on [coinmarketcap.com](http://www.coinmarketcap.com), such as `BTC`,`ETH`,`ADA`,`MATIC`, `SOL`.

 The idea behind the package is to have a set of functions to produce daily reports, in form of plots and text.
 An example is as used as in [`main.py`](https://github.com/giocaizzi/surfingcrypto/blob/main/main.py).

-This script is actually deployed as a crontab job on a AWS ec2 istance, every day at `10:30 AM UTC`.
+This script is run on a AWS ec2 istance, every day at `10:30 AM UTC`.
+Paired with a notification system - I use Telegram - I get daily updates on my portfolio and coins that I want to monitor daily.

 ___
 - [Quick start](#quick-start)